Rehabilitation and Pilates Classes at Healthy Bodies

 Clinical Pilates exercises have long been known to improve core strength, flexibility, muscle tone and balance.
 At Healthy Bodies Physiotherapy our Clinical Pilates programs differ greatly from Pilates classes you may find in a non-clinical setting such as a gym or Pilates Studio.
 We individually design the program of each participant to ensure it specifically targets their condition and addresses the factors contributing to it.

-Hydrotherapy classes are run at Don Tatnell Aquatic Centre in a pool heated between 32-34 degrees.
+Hydrotherapy classes are run at Glen Eira Leisure Centre also known as GESAC in a pool heated between 32-34 degrees.
 Water provides a unique exercise environment that is versatile and suitable for patients of all abilities.
 Use in the right way and with the right exercise equipment, water can offer both assistance or resistance to movement making it the perfect place for you to start and progress your rehabilitation.

 Our experienced clinicians will meet with you at our clinic prior to you commencing your class to assess your condition and water confidence.
 A program will then be designed specifically to make your rehabilitation as effective and efficient as possible.